-Protein and Fiber in Legumes I use
+Cooking in Retirement: Proteins and Fibers in Legumes and other foods I use

-When cooking, I particularly focus on four things.
+When cooking, I particularly focus on four things:

 • What is the spice/sauce base?